Jason-Hargrove/100-days-of-code-part-4/README.md

 ## Thoughts

 This course has been incredibly enriching, equipping me with robust analytical tools and techniques that are essential for any data scientist.
-From manipulating time series data to exploring societal trends through baby names, the practical applications of Python in data analysis are vast and varied.
-I’m excited to apply these skills in real-world datasets and continue developing my expertise in data science.

 ## Links to Work